Clarissa's Campaign

 Since those first two days, we have had 6 more the all with our beloved CRY team member Stuart (who has been at all 8 days of our screening so far!).
 Our screening days have been covered by the Sunday Times, the Telegraph, the Daily Mail and ITV news.
 Meanwhile, we have been visited by MPs and members of the Lords as well as British Racing School and the NFL with a view to learn how the screenings work.
 We have also been joined by a wonderful band of volunteers from Hawk's and Osprey's, from the University.
 Thank you so much to everyone who joined us and contributed to such successful screening days!

-Where are our Cambridge screenings held?
+Where are our screenings held?

 University of Cambridge Sports Centre